Creating a Code of Conduct for Healthcare: Facility Guide

 Ethical Guidelines

 When facing ethical decisions in the workplace, healthcare professionals exercise their best judgment to support patients.
 Discuss which resources are available to navigate challenges arising in clinical practice, such as a hospital ethics committee.
+Because decision-making is so critical in healthcare, code of ethics sections may also remind practitioners to abide by relevant professional ethical standards when making clinical judgements.

 Third-Party Responsibilities

-Contractors and other independent business associates that work with your organization must also abide by your code of conduct.
+Contractors and other independent business associates who work with your organization must also abide by your code of conduct.
 Remember to include a section describing expectations for these individuals to ensure everyone is on the same page.

 Financial Integrity